jsiwrk/dockerfiles/rsyslog-dev/README.md

     ```
     yourname@rsyslog:~/work/rsyslog$
     ```
 1. Inside the container, type the following command to build rsyslog from the source code.
-This will clone the master branch of the rsyslog repository from GitHub, configure the build, and compile the code.
-The repo will be cloned in `~/work/rsyslog/rsyslog`.
+This will clone the rsyslog GitHub repo in `~/work/rsyslog/rsyslog` (if that directory does not exist yet), configure the build, and compile the code.
     ```
     yourname@rsyslog:~/work/rsyslog$ rs-build
     ```